 The cross section is not always independent of the nature of the projectiles.
 Ask class: if the "projectiles" are photons, can they think of an everyday example of this?
-A pane of glass is nearly transparent to visible light, but is opaque to infrared, hence the greenhouse effect.
+A pane of glass is nearly transparent to visible light, but is opaque to infrared, and this leads to the greenhouse effect.
 The effective cross section is defined as rate divided by flux, again, making the effective cross section much less for visible light than for infrared.
-Similarly, for some reaction $X + \alpha \rightarrow Y + \beta$, we define a cross section $\sigma{\alpha\beta}(v)$ as the number of such reactions per second per target divided by the incident flux of the projectiles.
+Similarly, for some reaction $X + \alpha \rightarrow Y + \beta$, we define a cross section $\sigma{\alpha\beta}(v)$ as the number of such reactions per second per target divided by the incident flux of the projectiles, as a function of the speed v.
 Then the reaction rate per volume is $\sigma{\alpha\beta}(v)vn{\alpha}n_X$ cm-3 s-1.
-If the target and projectile are the same, have to divide by two to avoid double-counting.
+If the target and projectile are the same, then we have to divide by two to avoid double-counting.
 Ask class: can they think about how to get the average rate if there is a distribution of particle velocities?
-Have to integrate $\sigma{\alpha\beta}v$ over that distribution.
+In that case, we need to integrate $\sigma{\alpha\beta}v$ over that distribution.